 Consumer-grade electronics such as video cameras change very frequently.
-As a result we can't recommend a specific make or model, because as soon as we do, that model is replaced by another that may or may not work as well for video analysis.
+As a result it is difficult to recommend a specific make or model, because as soon as we do, that model is replaced by another that may or may not work as well for video analysis.
 There are two general classes of cameras we recommend for video analysis, and two that we do not generally recommend.

 Another consideration is that most new cameras of all types contain CMOS image sensors that suffer from the “rolling shutter” effect.
 A rolling shutter does not expose the frame all at once, creating a peculiar spatial distortion.
 It can lead to measurement errors of several percent or even more, depending on the kind of motion and the camera.
 See an explainer video at https://youtu.be/oETTunUVJio from the Interactive Video Vignettes group.
 Older cameras that have CCD image sensors do not suffer from this distortion.

-1) Digital Video (DV) Cameras - It is difficult for us to recommend cameras because the manufacturers are continually updating their product lines.
+1) Digital Video (DV) Cameras – DV cameras are largely obsolete at this time, but they can collect very good videos.
+It is difficult for us to recommend cameras because the manufacturers are continually updating their product lines.
 For video analysis you need a consumer-grade DV or miniDV camera sold by brand name manufacturers, e.g. Sony, Canon, Panasonic, etc. These cameras typically cost $200 to $300.
 Get a camera that allows you to manually set the shutter speed to least 1/500 second.
-Some cameras are too automatic and don't allow you to set the shutter speed.
-You need to set the shutter speed so that fast moving objects aren't blurred on individual frames.
-If the camera does not allow you to set the shutter speed, look at a camera that has a "sports" mode.
+Some cameras are too automatic and don’t allow you to set the shutter speed.
+You need to set the shutter speed so that fast moving objects aren’t blurred on individual frames.
+If the camera does not allow you to set the shutter speed, look at a camera that has a “sports” mode.
 That mode has a fast shutter speed.
 It is also helpful to have a camera that has manual focus capabilities.

 And a final note:

-It's very important to test a camera with your computer and Logger Pro to be sure that the file format is compatible with Quicktime, and that you can install the necessary drivers for your camera.
+It’s very important to test a camera with your computer and Logger Pro to be sure that the file format is compatible with the app you will use for Video Analysis, and that you can install the necessary drivers for your camera.
 (This is generally only a concern with Windows.)
 We do not recommend buying a camera without first testing it or a very similar model.